 The data reveal a mismatch in the expectations of members of the public regarding flood-risk management and the statutory requirements of Government bodies with responsibilities for this.
 This then effects how constructively communities and agencies are able to work together in the future to combat flood risk.
 There is therefore a need for greater communication, being clear about the roles of agencies and those of communities themselves.
 To build trust there must likewise be greater discussion between agencies and communities about viable low-cost alternatives for flood management.
 Tendencies for a ‘blame culture’ can be exacerbated in those communities at high risk of flooding that do not qualify for flood defence funding under current economic assessments.

 The research shows that communities can and do take action themselves to respond to flooding but that they could be better supported by governing institutions to do so, for example through greater sensitivity to the importance of community cohesion.
 Such cohesion is shown by the researchers to be vitally important in communities’ responses to flooding.
 The formal appointment of support workers and volunteers to help to build social networks, signpost people to official institutions and provide individual help is very important.
 Likewise, people feeling that they are able to change things and to engage with decision-makers, is significant in improving people’s well-being after flooding occurs.

-Flooding will be considered by the RGS-IBG at two 21st Century Challenges events this autumn: ‘Achieving sustainable flood risk management in the UK’ on 8th November, in London and ‘Flooding: National problem, local solutions?’ on the 3rd December, in Cumbria.
+Flooding will be considered by the RGS-IBG at two 21st Century Challenges events: ‘Achieving sustainable flood risk management in the UK’ on 8th November, in London and ‘Flooding: National problem, local solutions?’ on the 11th March , in Cumbria.
 Building resilient communities will be a central theme of both events.